Clean white tiled bathroom with wall-hung toilet

 Re‑tested.

-Annual labs, six-monthly check-ins for men in the treatment phase.
-Slow, steady improvement that usually shows up in the symptom log before it shows up in the numbers.
+Annual labs.
+Six-monthly check-ins during active treatment.
+Slow, steady improvement that usually shows up in the symptom log before it shows in the numbers.

 You’re probably wondering.

 Maybe, maybe not.
-We look at how fast it rose, what's happening with your prostate volume, free-to-total ratio, and your symptoms.
-Most causes of a single bump are benign — but we work it up properly.
+We look at how fast it rose, prostate volume, free-to-total ratio, and symptoms together.
+Most single-number bumps have a benign explanation, but we work it up properly.

 Can naturopathic care delay needing surgery?

-Often yes, in cases of moderate BPH.
-With targeted nutrients, herbs and lifestyle work — sometimes alongside prescription — many men avoid or substantially delay procedures.
+Often yes for moderate BPH.
+With targeted nutrients, herbs, and lifestyle work, sometimes alongside prescription, many men avoid or substantially delay procedures.

 Will testosterone replacement worsen my prostate?

 Current evidence says no, in monitored therapy.
-We baseline PSA before TRT, monitor it carefully, and stay alert to changes.
+I baseline PSA before TRT, monitor it carefully, and stay alert to changes.

 Ready to talk it through?